benhowell/benhowell.github.com/_drafts/invocation-matters.md

  * does not execute tasks concurrently

- * isn't great for responsive system (UI thread, game loop, long running listener or polling tasks, operating system kernel, etc.) where the time bound of the invoked function(s) is unknown or susceptible to slow down in the calling of dependent functions.
+ * isn't great for responsive systems (UI thread, game loop, long running listener or polling tasks, operating system kernel, etc.) where the time bound of the invoked function(s) is unknown or susceptible to slow down in the calling of dependent functions.
 In other words, the larger the number of observers for thing "X", the larger the performance bottleneck becomes at thing "X" because thing "X" must now sequentially execute each observers callback individually each time the event they've registered to observe occurs.

  * if for any reason the observer dies or stops executing, the observable needs to explicitly handle the exception.